kristinca/big-data-purification/README.md

 ## How to use this code
 1. To purify the big data \
    \
-     1.1. without the multiprocessing library - in `sqlite3_with_pandas.py`
-     uncomment only the following lines
+     1.1. without the multiprocessing package nor the threading library- in `sqlite3_with_pandas.py` uncomment only the following lines
    1. with dataframe to sql
        ```